Browse My Elliptical Reviews & Recommendations

 With some manufacturers I’m also able to offer an exclusive discount.
 As a trusted source of elliptical reviews, some brands give me coupons that you can use to save on your purchase.
 You can use them or not, it doesn’t matter to me either way.
 The point is I want you to find the elliptical you are looking for that will work best for you, not push you into a purchase that makes me money.
 You can always contact me if you have any questions.

 Popular Elliptical Reviews

 I can see website traffic and know how many times each page gets visited.
 Because of this, I can identify the most popular elliptical reviews on the site.
 This doesn’t mean they are the best reviews or the most purchased elliptical online.
 These are just the reviews most widely read by Elliptical Review Guru visitors.
-So these aren’t necessarily top sellers (they might be) but they are the most popular elliptical reviews on my site.
+So these aren’t necessarily top sellers but they are the most popular ones and a good starting point for you.

 Elliptical Buying Tips

 What should you be looking for in an elliptical?
 There are a lot of things you should consider.
-The Treadmill Doctor actually has a fantastic elliptical buying guide here.
+The Treadmill Doctor actually has a fantastic elliptical buying guide.
 It is a bit long, so here is the general idea of what you need to look for and be aware of.